jufgutierrezgo/python-vlc-rm/README.rst

 and the received symbols represented in the current space.
 The minimum distance is reported according to the Crosstalk matrix, and the constellation at the transmitter.
-The illuminance, the CIE color coordinates, and the color rendering index.
+The illuminance, the CIE color coordinates, and the color rendering index are reported.
 The VLR-RM uses the Luxpy Python package (https://pypi.org/project/luxpy/) to compute photometric and colorimetric indexes.